GENOCIDIST/GENOCIDIST/README.md

 - I have a romantic partner (M,17), I will turn down ANY confessions!
 - I'm a very affectionate person!
 Everything I say to you or anyone as a friend will be seen as a platonic act!
 I do not carry any romantic feelings in any way!

+***FRIENDS I HANG OUT W A LOT!!/FRIEND OF A FRIEND I THINK R COOL!!:***

+- Austin (Ayaa), LOVE YOU TO THE MOON AND BACK!!
+MY GREATEST ONLINE BROTHER!
+- Max/Strife, LOVE YOU BUD!!
+You're so calm & sweet w me!!!
+- Felix, SWEETEST THING EVER!!! <3
+- Bryce, SWEETEST PERSON AAAAH, YOU & FELIX MAKE ME JUMP JOYOUSLY!!
+- Scottie, SWEETEST MUNCHKIN GRGRHEGR, LOVE YOU SO MUCH! /P
+- Veev, You're so sweet!!
+I will value our friendship! <3
+- Nacho, Nahco...
+YOU'RE COOL!! dni <3
+- Keithian/Nick, coolest bro! finna beat you out of love
+- Centifiend, HII YOU'RE AWESOME!!!!
+- Judas, You're comfortable to be around with! ^^
+- Eden/Bro, Funny at times but overall, you and your alters are dope dude!
+- Will add more when I meet coolio friends!

 ![mewhenmiku](https://github.com/user-attachments/assets/399161a4-da28-41df-b832-de1b706e2b21)